What Is Suboxone?

 - Nausea and vomiting

-In severe cases, a Suboxone overdose can cause respiratory depression, a condition which restricts or stops breathing.
+In severe cases, a Suboxone overdose can cause respiratory depression; this condition restricts or stops breathing.
 Respiratory depression can cause brain damage, coma, and death.

 Suboxone is a useful medication, but everyone has to use it responsibly.
-Abusing Suboxone by taking it too often, in excessively large doses, or without a prescription is dangerous.
-It is a tragedy that a medication which is supposed to help end addiction is also addictive, but once someone overcomes dependence on Suboxone, they can reclaim their life from opioids once and for all.
+It is dangerous to abuse Suboxone by taking it too often, in excessively large doses, or without a prescription.
+It is a tragedy that a medication which is supposed to help end addiction may also be addictive; but once someone overcomes dependence on Suboxone, they can reclaim their life from Opioids once and for all.

-If you or someone you know is abusing Suboxone and needs help with overcoming opioid addiction, please contact a dedicated treatment professional today to learn more about the many treatment centers which are available to help you or your loved one achieve freedom from substance abuse.
+If you or someone you know is abusing Suboxone and needs help with overcoming Opioid addiction, contact a treatment provider today to learn more about treatment options.
 A treatment program for Suboxone dependence at a rehab facility will involve detox, therapy, and ongoing support in an aftercare program.
-Please reach out today for help getting started.